stackrox/stackrox-env/README.md

 Loading the development environment inserts the `Nix` binaries at the beginning of `$PATH`.
 If `$PATH` is later overwritten by another process, the isolation breaks and global version of binaries could be first in `$PATH`.

+I have not included `docker` in the build environment because at least on macOS `Docker Desktop` is not open sourced.
+I'll look into replacing it with a different local Kubernetes like `minikube` at some point.